AnishTalluri/Project-SlugShield/README.md

 # Project-SlugShield
-> Edge AI Intrusion Detector — a lightweight, on-device IDS.
+> Intrusion Detector — a lightweight, on-device IDS.
 It watches local IoT/smart-device traffic and flags anomalies.
 Runs fully offline for privacy, with encrypted alerts, hashed logs, and a live web dashboard.

 ---